chhandak72/kasparro-agentic-Chhandak-Mukherjee/productdocumentation.md

 This project is designed as a **true multi-agent system** following an **agentic architecture**, rather than a static or sequential workflow.

 The system consists of multiple **independent, autonomous agents** that collaborate to generate structured product content.
 Agents do not call one another directly.
-Instead, they interact indirectly through a **shared memory (blackboard)** and are coordinated by an **orchestrator** that enables dynamic execution.
+Instead, they interact indirectly through a **shared memory ** and are coordinated by an **orchestrator** that enables dynamic execution.

 The core design goals are: